• >

 Do you need to borrow urgently?

 Unless you need the money immediately, it may be better to spend time improving your credit score rather than applying for a loan for bad credit.
-Doing so will help you secure a lower rate of interest rate, which, in turn, makes you less likely to default and harm your credit score in the future.
+Doing so will help you secure a lower rate of interest, which, in turn, makes you less likely to default and harm your credit score in the future.

 How much do you need to borrow?